Random search in fluid flow aided by chemotaxis: Proof of Theorem

 The proof of this estimate \eqref{Nash} is a combination of Nash inequality and a duality argument.
-We refer the interested readers to \cite{FannjiangKiselevRyzhik06}.
+We refer the interested readers to the proof of Lemma 3.1 and 3.3 in \cite{FannjiangKiselevRyzhik06}.
 Now we decompose the interval $[s, s+ \kappa^{-1}d(\wh{\nu})^{-1}|\log \wh{\nu}|]$ into two equal-length sub-intervals and apply the estimates \eqref{ED_literature_Lip} and \eqref{ED_literature_nondegenerate} to derive the following:

 In the last line, we choose $\kappa$ and then $\wh{\nu}$ small enough compared to universal constants so that the coefficient is small.
 We further note that the $L^\infty$-norm of $\eta_{\sim}$ is dissipative along the dynamics.
 To conclude, we iterate the argument on consecutive intervals to derive the estimate. \end{proof} To prove Theorem \ref{thm:Horizontally_homogenized}, we also need a useful formula. \begin{lem} a) Consider the elliptic equation on $\Torus^2$